josejhkim/tp/docs/UserGuide.md

 ---
 layout: default.md
 title: "User Guide"
 pageNav: 3
 ---

-# AB-3 User Guide
+# Wedding Hero User Guide

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+Wedding Hero is a **desktop application** tailored specifically for wedding planners, optimised for fast interactions via a **Command Line Interface** (CLI) while still providing the benefits of a clear and intuitive **Graphical User Interface** (GUI).
+Designed to help **professional wedding planners** manage complex wedding details efficiently,
+Wedding Hero consolidates **guest lists, seating arrangements, and crucial guest details like dietary information and RSVP status** into one centralised dashboard.
+If you’re comfortable typing quickly, Wedding Hero empowers you to manage your wedding planning tasks more efficiently and precisely than traditional mouse-based applications.

 <!-- * Table of Contents -->
 <page-nav-print />